 In the beautiful inspiring Oxford I also met the violin player Caroline Duffner.
 After going through different paths in our musical careers, having common views on music making, we decided to form the Duo Concertante to explore and specialize in the unusual yet rich and charming repertoire of Sinfonia Concertante (Double Concerto) for violin, viola and orchestra.

-performance of Mozart's Sinfonia concertante for violin, viola and orchestra in Dorchester Abbey, Oxford
+A performance of Mozart's Sinfonia concertante for violin, viola and orchestra in Dorchester Abbey, Oxford

 Cadenza from Mozart's Sinfonia concertante for violin, viola and orchestra